-Buddha would have helped persecuted Rohingya refugees, Dalai Lama says
+Dalai Lama: Buddha would have helped Rohingya

 On Friday, Archbishop Emeritus Desmond Tutu wrote a letter to his fellow Nobel laureate Aung San Suu Kyi to beg her to end the persecution.

-"I am ... breaking my vow of silence on public affairs out of profound sadness about the plight of the Muslim minority in your country, the Rohingya," he wrote in an open letter, posted on his official Twitter.
+"I am ... breaking my vow of silence on public affairs out of profound sadness about the plight of the Muslim minority in your country, the Rohingya," he wrote in an open letter, posted on his official Twitter feed.

-Aung San Suu Kyi, who is also the state counselor of Myanmar and its de facto leader, has repeatedly been criticized for failing to condemn the brutal violence undertaken by her government.
+Suu Kyi, who is the state counselor of Myanmar and its de facto leader, has repeatedly been criticized for failing to condemn the brutal violence undertaken by her government.

 Tutu described the campaign against the Rohingya as a "slow genocide."